6 Effective Ways to Build an Author Brand

 Try to highlight the essential points of your work (genre, style, theme) and work out the layout for a design kit.

 For example, choose bright and cheerful colors if you are a children's book writer.
-And if you're aspiring to be a horror and thriller creator, a darker color scheme is preferable.
+If you're aspiring to be a horror and thriller creator, a darker color scheme is preferable.

 When you understand your brand's mission, style, and voice, choosing the right colors and fonts is not so difficult.

-Here’s a list of what you should have at hand before starting to create your author website or any other materials.
+Here’s a list of what you should have at hand before starting on your author website or any other materials.
 They will come in handy for all future social media posts, blog articles, emails, etc.

 Critical brand identity components:

-- Your logo, which can be created using fonts, visuals, or a combination of the two.
-If you choose to use fonts in your logo, pick a main one and an accent font.
+- Logo, created by using fonts, visuals, or a combination of the two.
+If you choose to use fonts in your logo, pick a primary one and then an accent font.